openscope/openscope/documentation/airport-guides/egnm.md

 ### About Leeds
-Leeds Bradford International Airport is an airport in the North of England, 10km from the cities of Leeds and Bradford.
+Leeds Bradford Airport is an international airport in the North of England, 10km from the cities of Leeds and Bradford.
 It started off being called Yeadon Aerodrome, where over the years it developed to be a commercial airport.
 It is the highest airport within England.

 During the airport's existance, one particular event has stood out - [Concorde landed at Leeds Bradford in 1986](https://www.youtube.com/watch?v=AgmlLxS-EHc), despite the runway being only 2.25km long.